Why So Many Indians Can't Decide

 | Tax saving | 3 year lock-in | ELSS SIP (Sec 80C deduction) |

 A simple rule of thumb: for any money you need within 3 years, use RD.
 For any money you won't need for 5+ years, use SIP.
-The rest can go into liquid funds or hybrid options.
+The rest goes into liquid funds or hybrid options.

 Conclusion: Safety vs Growth — You Don't Have to Choose

 After running the numbers, the picture is clear.
-RD and SIP are not rivals — they serve different purposes and different timelines.
+RD and SIP are not rivals.
+They serve different purposes and timelines.

 RD = Safety, certainty, and peace of mind.
 You know exactly what you'll get.
 Your principal is protected.
 There are no market surprises.
 It's perfect for short-term goals and people who cannot afford to lose money.